wilsonmar/wilsonmar.github.io/shop/index.md

    **Easily lockable zippers** make it harder for people standing behind me in line to explore the pockets on my backpack.

-   The XDDesign Bobby pack features hidden zippers.
+   The [XDDesign Bobby] pack features hidden zippers.

-   High-tech packs have:
+   Some high-tech packs have:

    - an alarm that sounds if someone picks it up.
 This can be added on.
    - Red LED rear light for safety [Astor]